Hide and Go Shriek: Release

-The film was given a limited theatrical release in the United States on November 1, 1988, by New Star Entertainment, which has its violence trimmed in order to receive an R rating.
+The film was given a limited theatrical release in the United States on November 1, 1988, by New Star Entertainment, which had its violence trimmed in order to receive an R rating.

 Home media

 Hide and Go Shriek was released unrated on VHS by New Star Video and New World Video respectively in 1989, as well as on LaserDisc by Image Entertainment.
 In the United Kingdom, it was marketed as Close Your Eyes and Pray for its home video release, which was shorn of fifty seconds.

 The film was initially released on DVD in the United Kingdom by Bellevue Entertainment A/S on July 22, 2004, under its original title.
 Scanbox Entertainment issued another DVD in Region 2, and was included in a 'Platinum Collection' with Dolly Dearest, Inner Sanctum 2, and Dark Breed.
 Hide and Go Shriek was released by Code Red on Blu-ray for the first time on December 3, 2016, with a remastered 2K scan from the original internegative, and was followed by a DVD release by Kino Lorber on May 30, 2017.
 The same year, 88 Films released the film on dual Blu-ray and DVD format in the United Kingdom on July 10, which was subsequently reissued on Blu-ray on February 11, 2019.